jounihenrikki/bashy/README.md

 This Bashy core package is the minimun set of files, the platform to build scripts on.
 Plus some extras for demonstration and inspiration.

+Long command line options and command completion together are the most valuable gift of Bashy.
+I hope they revolutionize the way you see shell scripting.
+Any furhter ideas and support are welcome.

 ## Features
 ### Long command line options
-Long command line options with strongly typed option arguments, parsed in normal getopts loop.
+Long command line options with strongly typed and validated option arguments parsed in normal getopts loop.
 Common options like --help built in.

 ### Command completion
 Automatic completion for command line options, option arguments and positional parameters.
 No configuration outside scripts is needed.